pcrockett/philcrockett.com/src/notes/2022/12/27/trying-ocaml.md

 ## Gleam

 {% newTabLink "Gleam" "https://gleam.run/" %} is _so close_ to what I'm looking for.
-It only misses one mark: native executables.

-Well, it also misses the _object capabilities_ requirement, but almost all other languages miss that feature as well.
-The few languages that have object capabilities are all in the experimental stage.

-Anyway, Gleam runs on the Erlang VM or compiles to JavaScript, which is a showstopper for the kind of little hobby command line programs I want to write.
+It only misses one mark: native executables[^1].
+Gleam runs on the Erlang VM or compiles to JavaScript, which is a showstopper for the kind of little hobby command line programs I want to write.
 However if I ever decide to create a service that can be deployed to a server, I'll be super excited to try out Gleam.

 ## OCaml